TheodoreEhrenborg/tiny_stories_sae/docs/src/making_it_sparse.md

   As we saw [earlier](training_an_autoencoder.md#training), the autoencoder can't perfectly preserve activations when \\(F < 768\\), but it does ok when \\(F = 1000 \\).
   Going forwards I'll instead set \\(F = 10000 \\).
-- Then we make its job harder by not letting it use very many TODO
+- Then we make its job harder by not letting it use very many features.
+We'd like to add a L0 penalty to the loss, i.e. we add the number of nonzero features to the loss.
+  Because we need the loss to be differentiable, we instead use a L1 penalty: we add the sum of all the features to the loss.
+Since the features must be nonnegative because of the ReLU, this pushes most features to zero.

 Q: I don't see the motivation for these steps.
-Why is this expected to be helpful?<br>
+Why is this expected to be make the features match up to abstract ideas like "this text contains flying"?<br>
 A: It'll be less mysterious once we go through some theory on how LLMs might think.

 ## Theory for how LLMs might think